 - 2022 – 23 Statewide Assessments Emergency Accommodation Request Form

 Statewide Assessment Monitoring Checklists for the 2022-2023 Assessment Administration

 - ACCESS and Alternate Access for ELLS Monitoring Checklist

 - DLM Monitoring Checklist | Computer Administered | Teacher Administered

 - DC Science Monitoring Checklist

-- DC Statewide Test Integrity Investigations (coming soon)
+- Test Security and Integrity Investigations (coming soon)

 Parent Notification Letters for Assessment Administration